Overview for South Montenegro and Kotor Bay

 Difficulty Grade: Moderate

 Appropriate for regular walkers.
 Requires a reasonable level of fitness.
 The descent on Day 4 to Kotor is a highlight, but although not dangerous, it is quite steep and long; you can, however, opt to shorten it.
 The trip covers an average of 15 km (6 hours) of hiking per day.
 Average daily elevation gain is 500 m (read more about difficulty grades).

 Most of your walks will be on unpaved timber roads and hiking trails, although a few sections may include walking on asphalt.
 Most of the trails are well-marked and signposted, but depending on the season some sections may become overgrown.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to Go

-This trip is available from May until November.
+This trip is available from May until October.
 In May there could be occasional patches of snow in the higher parts of the mountains, but in general this kind of snow would not make a problem for hikers.
 It is usually old and not deep snow, so early guests (if this would be the case) should bring hiking pools and gaiters for a comfortable hike.
 July and August are the busiest months, and it is preferable to book as early as possible.
 Resort towns may become overcrowded in these months.
 The flexibility of self-guided holidays and the fact that there are no fixed dates allows you to start your holiday at any time of the season.
 Please indicate your desired starting date when booking.

 What to Bring